Götz Kubitschek: Relationship with NPD

-Members of the National Democratic Party (traditionally the most important of Germany's post-war far-right parties, usually categorised as neo-Nazi) accused him to indulge in "intellectual self-gratification" and to be himself a part of the "system".
-Kubitschek had spoken dismissively about the NPD and its aim to "overcome the system": "What I got to know here in my region [in Saxony-Anhalt state] regarding NPD structures or proto-political structures, like Kameradschaften etc. [i.e. loosely-organised neo-Nazi gangs], this is - with due respect - beneath contempt and does not live up to their self-imposed aspirations of advancing Germany.
+Members of the National Democratic Party (traditionally the most important of Germany's post-war far-right parties, usually categorised as neo-Nazi) accused him of indulging in "intellectual self-gratification" and that he was part of the "system".
+Kubitschek had spoken dismissively about the NPD and its aim to "overcome the system": "What I got to know here in my region [in Saxony-Anhalt state] regarding NPD structures or proto-political structures, like Kameradschaften etc. [i.e. loosely-organised neo-Nazi gangs], this is – with due respect – beneath contempt and does not live up to their self-imposed aspirations of advancing Germany.
 It starts with manners, continues with their political models and their dangerous semi-knowledge, and ends with their outline of how to organise things after taking power.
 This competition about who may frame the most radical solution and the most radical view, is alien to me."
 His and the NPD's overlap are "pretty small", he said.
 Kubitschek's activities were deemed by Endstation Rechts (a Young Social Democrat watchdog of the far-right) to be "non-extremist" in 2010, but explicitly without excluding historical revisionism.

 Nonetheless, Kubitschek gave an interview in the NPD paper Deutsche Stimme (German Voice) in 2008.
 In a talk at IfS, he stressed: "The way our state is composed now, it can hardly be stabilised.
 In its foundations, there are many inclusions that are corrupting the Nation.
 And through its current policies, it is destroying the substance of the German people, which is without ifs or buts the foundation of a German future."
 Uwe Backes, a researcher of extremism, called the relationship with the NPD "elitist distance" in 2012.
 Likewise, Armin Pfahl-Traughber, another German scholar of extremism, said in 2008 that "the differences are less in their animosity towards the norms of the democratic constitutional state but more in regard to methods and target groups."